Great Kitchen Products on Amazon

 The half-sheets are about the same size as a normal cookie sheet, but they also come in quarter- and eighth-sheet sizes.
 A full-sheet commercial pan won't fit in a home oven.

 I like to use my little eighth-sheet pans for single servings.
-I live alone so I cook my myself a lot.
+I live alone so I'm usually cooking for one.
 It's the perfect size to broil a tuna melt, roast a chicken quarter, or, I dunno, whatever tiny things you like to cook and toast and whatnot.
 They're cute, too.

 Whatever the size, get in the habit of lining your pans with parchment or foil for use.
 It makes cleanup basically instant.